DanielleYasso/Gems-Game/README.md

 **Read through each section before you type anything and NO COPY/PASTE.**

-Step 1: Let's add something to the game.
+Step 1: Let's add something to the game
 ----------------------------------------
 The first thing we're going to do is add boulders to our game.
 First, we need to _define_ what a boulder is.
 We create a class definition as follows: